Mohosin999/ShoeStore-eCommerce-Project-Backend/README.md

 - In your Strapi project directory, install the Cloudinary plugin using npm or yarn.

-### Configure the plugin in config/plugins.js.
-Add your Cloudinary credentials:
+### Configure the plugin in config/plugins.js Add your Cloudinary credentials

 ### Add Environment Variables: